Qumulo/QumuloCustomConnector/workshop/qcc-workshop-virtualdesktop.md

 1. **Log In**
    - Click the RDP connection in the Remote Desktop Application.
       - Be sure you are using the IP address, username, and password from your handout.
-   - You will see a Powershell command window running *do not close this window or otherwise interrupt this process*.
+   - You will see a PowerShell command window running - *do not close this window or otherwise interrupt this process*.
-   - PowerShell 7 is installing the prerequsited for QCC during the first login
+   - PowerShell 7 is installing the prerequsites for QCC during the first login.

    ![Installation](https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/qcc-login-script-installing-microsoft-graph.png?raw=true)